S. 503/H.R. 1368 Animal Welfare Accountability and Transparency Act

 This bill would require the U.S. Department of Agriculture to publish reports of enforcement actions taken under the Animal Welfare Act and Horse Protection Act.
-A House version is to be filed.
 Read more on this issue.

 H.R.
 159 To expand the workforce of veterinarians specialized in the care and conservation of wild animals and their ecosystems, and to develop educational programs focused on wildlife and zoological veterinary medicine